 During and after fibroid expulsion, vaginal discharge may be present.
 This can develop as a result of natural expulsion or expulsion after UFE.
 Along with fibroid expulsion discharge, some women pass pieces of fibroid tissue or a complete expelled fibroid.

 If you are experiencing discharge that has an unpleasant odor, contact your doctor immediately, as this may indicate infection.

 Learn More About Fibroid Expulsion at USA Fibroid Centers

 At USA Fibroid Centers, we understand that choosing the best fibroid treatment for your unique situation can be challenging.
 We care about your quality of life and are available to help you explore your full range of treatment options.

 Our specialists perform Uterine Fibroid Embolization, a minimally invasive, outpatient fibroid treatment that can quickly alleviate fibroid symptoms like heavy bleeding, severe cramps, frequent urination, and low energy levels.
 UFE does not involve surgery, a hospital stay, or lengthy recovery.
 Most women can return to normal daily activities within one to two weeks.

-To explore your full range of treatment options, request a consultation with one of our leading fibroid specialists.
-We offer expert care in dozens of treatment centers nationwide, along with convenient telemedicine options.
+To explore your full range of treatment options, request a consultation with one of our leading fibroid specialists online.
+We offer expert fibroid care in dozens of treatment centers across the USA, along with convenient telemedicine options.